Async Non-Blocking Subagent Dispatch¶

 end

 The difference is what the orchestrator does between dispatch and result collection.
-Blocking idles; async dispatch performs productive work — planning, partial synthesis, state management, or further dispatch.
+Blocking idles.
+Async dispatch does productive work — planning, partial synthesis, state management, or further dispatch.

-Async dispatch requires a mechanism for the orchestrator to learn when subagents complete.
+Async dispatch needs a way for the orchestrator to learn when subagents complete.
 Two models:

-Polling.
-The orchestrator periodically checks task status.
-LangChain Deep Agents v0.5 implements this via the Agent Protocolstart_async_task returns a task ID immediately, and the supervisor uses check_async_task to poll status while continuing its own work.
+Polling: the orchestrator checks task status at intervals.
+LangChain Deep Agents v0.5 does this through the Agent Protocol — start_async_task returns a task ID at once, and the supervisor uses check_async_task to poll status while continuing its own work.
 The supervisor also gets update_async_task for mid-execution instructions and cancel_async_task for cleanup.

-Event streaming.
-The orchestrator subscribes to completion events.
-Claude Code's Monitor tool (v2.1.98) streams events from background processes, and background subagents run concurrently while the orchestrator continues working.
-Background subagents are configured via the background: true frontmatter field in the subagent definition.
+Event streaming: the orchestrator subscribes to completion events.
+Claude Code's Monitor tool (v2.1.98) streams events from background processes, and background subagents run concurrently while the orchestrator keeps working.
+You configure a background subagent through the background: true frontmatter field in its definition.

 Unbounded async dispatch floods the orchestrator's context with pending task state and returning results.
 Apply backpressure:

-• WIP limits.
-Cap the number of concurrent in-flight delegates.
-When the limit is reached, the orchestrator queues new dispatch requests until a slot opens.
-This is the same mechanism as bounded batch dispatch, but applied per-slot rather than per-batch.
+- WIP limits: cap the number of concurrent in-flight delegates.
+When the cap is reached, the orchestrator queues new dispatch requests until a slot opens.
+This is the same mechanism as bounded batch dispatch, applied per-slot rather than per-batch.

-• Result buffering.
-Process returning results in order of arrival rather than accumulating all results.
+- Result buffering: process returning results in order of arrival rather than holding all of them.
 Each processed result frees context space for the next.

-• Dispatch gating.
-Make subsequent dispatch waves contingent on partial results from earlier waves — the orchestrator uses early returns to refine later dispatches.
+- Dispatch gating: make later dispatch waves depend on partial results from earlier waves, so the orchestrator uses early returns to refine later dispatches.

 Without backpressure, async dispatch degenerates into the "bag of agents" anti-pattern where unstructured fire-and-forget dispatch amplifies errors up to 17x.

 Blocking dispatch gets failure detection for free — if a subagent fails, the join point raises an error.
-Async dispatch requires explicit mechanisms:
+Async dispatch needs explicit mechanisms:

-• Partial-progress reporting.
-Claude Code v2.1.89 added partial-progress reporting for failed background subagents; previously failures could go undetected.
+- Partial-progress reporting: Claude Code v2.1.89 added partial-progress reporting for failed background subagents.
+Earlier, such failures could go undetected.

-• Ghost agents.
-Context compaction can make background subagents invisible, causing duplicate spawns.
-Fixed in Claude Code v2.1.83, but illustrative of the bug class async introduces.
+- Ghost agents: context compaction can make background subagents invisible, which causes duplicate spawns.
+Claude Code v2.1.83 fixed this, but it shows the bug class async introduces.

-• Permission model.
-Background subagents in Claude Code prompt for all tool permissions upfront; once running, they auto-deny anything not pre-approved.
-A clarifying-question tool call fails but the subagent continues without the answer (source).
+- Permission model: background subagents in Claude Code prompt for all tool permissions upfront, then auto-deny anything not pre-approved once running.
+A clarifying-question tool call fails, but the subagent continues without the answer (Claude Code subagents docs).

 A lead agent auditing 50 documentation pages dispatches review subagents in waves of 10 while using the time between dispatches productively: